MrArkon/MrArkon/README.md

 - 🌱 I’m currently learning **Rust**
 - 💬 Ask me about **Python, Discord.py**
+- 🤔 I’m looking for help with my website
 - 📫 How to reach me: [MrArkon#0001](https://discord.com/users/733370212199694467) on Discord

 **Languages and Tools:**